Fortifying Your SDLC: Automating Security with Penetration Testing

 Shift-Left Security: Integrating Automated Pentesting Across SDLC

-Because it makes it possible for businesses to easily incorporate security testing into their SDLC workflows from the beginning, penetration testing is essential to the implementation of Shift-Left Security.
+In practicing Shift-Left Security, penetration testing allows organizations to easily embed their security testing into existing SDLC workflows beginning with project inception.
 Early in the development cycle, developers can automate penetration QA procedures to quickly find and fix problems and guarantee that programs are designed with quality in mind from the beginning.

 Best Practices for Implementing Automated Penetration Testing in SDLC